exyte/PopupView/README.md

 ## Examples

-To try PopupView examples:
+To try the PopupView examples:
 - Clone the repo `https://github.com/exyte/PopupView.git`
-- Open terminal and run `cd <PopupViewRepo>/Example/`
-- Run `pod install` to install all dependencies
-- Run open `PopupViewExample.xcworkspace/` to open project in the Xcode
+- Open `PopupExample.xcodeproj` in the Xcode
 - Try it!

 ## Installation